hazelcast/hazelcast-reference-manual/src/DefiningWANReplication.md

 You can refer to the [aws element](#aws-element) and the [Configuring Client for AWS](#configuring-client-for-aws) sections for the descriptions of above AWS configuration elements.
 Following are the definitions of additional configuration properties:

-- `discovery.period` : Period in seconds in which WAN tries to discover new endpoints and reestablish connections to failed endpoints.
+- `discovery.period`: Period in seconds in which WAN tries to discover new endpoints and reestablish connections to failed endpoints.
 Default is 10 (seconds).
-- `maxEndpoints` : The maximum number of endpoints that WAN will connect to when using a discovery mechanism to define endpoints.
-Default is Integer.MAX_VALUE.
+- `maxEndpoints`: Maximum number of endpoints that WAN will connect to when using a discovery mechanism to define endpoints.
+Default is `Integer.MAX_VALUE`.
 This property has no effect when static endpoint IPs are defined using the `endpoints` property.
-- `executorThreadCount` : The number of threads that the WanBatchReplication executor will have.
+- `executorThreadCount`: Number of threads that the `WanBatchReplication` executor will have.
 The executor is used to send WAN events to the endpoints and ideally you want to have one thread per endpoint.
 If this property is omitted and you have specified the `endpoints` property, this will be the case.
 If, on the other hand, you are using WAN with the discovery SPI and you have not specified this property, the executor will be sized to the initial number of discovered endpoints.
 This can lead to performance issues if the number of endpoints changes in the future - either contention on a too small number of threads or wasted threads that will not be performing any work.
 To prevent this you can manually define the executor thread count.
-Once the executor has been initialised there is thread affinity between the discovered endpoints and the executor threads - all events for a single endpoint will go through a single executor thread, preserving event order.
+Once the executor has been initialized there is thread affinity between the discovered endpoints and the executor threads - all events for a single endpoint will go through a single executor thread, preserving event order.

-You can also define the WAN publisher with discovery SPI using programmatic configuration :
+You can also define the WAN publisher with discovery SPI using the programmatic configuration:

 ```java
 Config config = new Config();